user@portfolio

 Runs on a schedule without user interaction.
 Common uses: heartbeat checks, daily summaries, inbox monitoring, news digests.
 These agents should always use isolated sessions and cheap models — they’re high-frequency and low-stakes.

-Best model: Gemini Flash or a free OpenRouter model for heartbeats.
+Best model: google/gemini-3-flash-preview for heartbeats and lightweight digests.
 Haiku for substantive background work.

 4. Tool Agent (Micro-Agent)